NASA-AMMOS/MMGIS/docs/pages/Tools/Shade/Shade.md

 _**defaultHeight**_ - Sets a default for the 'Height' parameter (see below).
 The regular default is 0 meters.

+_**observerTimePlaceholder**_ - Sets the placeholder information for when the observer time's input box is cleared.
+Useful for denoting the expected time format to be inputed.
+For example "SOL DDDD HH:MM:SS".
+Default null.

+_**utcTimeFormat**_ - Sets the placeholder information for when the observer time's input box is cleared.
+Useful for denoting the expected time format to be inputed.
+Uses [d3 time syntax](https://d3js.org/d3-time-format#locale_format).
+Example for day-of-year: `"%Y-%j %H:%M:%S"`.
+Defaults to times like so: `2023 SEP 06 19:27:05`.

 ## Tool Use

 **Note:** Terrain beyond the screen's current extent is **not** factored into the displayed visiblity map — only observer-target direction and on-screen terrain is considered.
 A distant off-screen mountain will **not** cast shadows.